Editorial: Thoughts on IPCPR 2014

 Cool things that weren’t cigars

-At the Hammer & Sickle booth, they had a laser engraver.
-They were doing laser engraving on small cases that held two cigars.
+At the Hammer & Sickle booth, they had a engraver.
+They were doing engraving on small cases that held two cigars.
 They would put your name into the computer and would engrave the lid and then it went back into the cardboard box.
 Took about 2 minutes for the entire process.
 They are offering this service if you purchase items through a list of retailers that they have on their website.

 Grace Sotolongo of Sotolongo Cigars was in the CLE booth.
 She brought in a woman named Miriam who does ash readings.
 Basically, you smoke a little into your cigar and she is able to tell you some things about yourself based on that.
 I didn’t actually go through the process, but I thought it was a cool addition.